monogatari-pl/com_cloudtemple_senderblocker/README.md

 # What is it ?

-SenderBlocker allows Zimbra users to block incoming mails from given adresses.
+SenderBlocker allows Zimbra users to block or allow incoming mails from given adresses and/or domains.
 The zimlet acts as a shortcut to the account Black/WhiteList, therefore revolves around Zimbra's blacklisting function.

-# What's new ?

- * User ability to block or unblock messages coming from given domains.

 # To make use of this zimlet

 * Select one or more messages.